clearlinux/clear-linux-documentation/source/configure_openstack_environment.rst

 Configure your environment
 ==========================

-Before continuing with the installation process, is important to understand:
+Before continuing with the installation process, it's important to understand:

 * The :file:`hosts` file; this file defines the roles your machines play in the overall scheme of your network mapping.